 To check what percentage of the course steps you’ve marked as complete, click on the Progress tab at the top of the page.

 At FutureLearn we believe in the power of learning through conversation, and we have developed our learning platform to enable this.
 Instead of having separate forums or discussion boards, you can leave comments, share your thoughts and have a conversation on almost every step of a course.
 You can ‘Like’ comments made by other learners, you can filter comments in a variety of ways including ‘Most liked’ and you can ‘Bookmark’ comments too.
 As well as following your lead educators, you can also follow other learners on the course.

 To see all the recent comments on the course, just select the Activity icon.
 If you’re following someone, you can filter this list to show only the comments of people you’re following or those comments that you’ve bookmarked.

-To get the very best learning experience from FutureLearn, find out more from these 6 tips and tools for social learning and 5 more tips and tools for social learning.
+To get the very best learning experience from FutureLearn, take a look at these tips and tools for social learning.
 Don’t forget, whilst robust debate is encouraged, it’s important that you follow the FutureLearn Code of conduct and are respectful of your fellow learners.

 The Coventry Way

 Coventry University believes that a good student experience is central to learning at a world class standard.
 To reflect our success we were recently awarded the title of University of the Year by Times Higher Education and the Queen’s Award for Enterprise.

 We aim to produce learning that is both innovative and cutting edge with a supportive environment to ensure student success.

 For that reason we have created these courses that offer students a chance to learn in a flexible manner.
 Through online delivery we offer an engaging and dynamic experience.

 We have teamed up with FutureLearn to offer students world-class courses with all the rigour and support offered in our face-to-face courses but with the ability to study in a manner best suited to your needs.